puanabidah/javascript-mini-projects/README.md

 ## 📂 Projects

 - [Project 1 - Circle Circumference](./circle-circumference): Calculate the circumference of a circle based on user input for the radius.
+- [Project 2 - Counter Program](./counter-program): A simple counter application that allows users to increase, decrease, and reset a counter value.

 ## 🚀 How to Run